ronz204/poc-circle-mvp/docs/vision.md

 #### Problem

-Today, many people struggle to achieve their personal and professional goals.
-Often, this difficulty is due to several factors:

-- Lack of sustained motivation: Initial enthusiasm fades over time, leading to goal abandonment.
+Today, many people face significant obstacles when trying to achieve their personal and professional goals.
+This difficulty is often rooted in a lack of sustained motivation, where initial enthusiasm quickly dissipates, leading to goal abandonment.
+In addition, the solitary nature of goal attainment can be profoundly demotivating, facilitating procrastination and giving up.

-- Isolation in achieving goals: Most of the time, people pursue their goals alone, which can be demotivating and make it easier to procrastinate or give up.

-- Difficulty visualizing progress: Without a clear method for recording and viewing progress, it is difficult to maintain perspective and understand if you are on the right track.

-- Lack of external accountability: Unless someone else is involved, it is easier to postpone or abandon a goal without feeling an immediate consequence.
+Without a clear way to visualize progress, it is difficult to maintain perspective and determine whether you are moving in the right direction, and the absence of external accountability makes it easier to postpone or abandon a goal without immediate consequences.

-- Need for a structured space: While productivity tools exist, few integrate the social and group support component effectively for tracking long-term goals.
+While there are a number of productivity tools on the market, few manage to effectively integrate the social component and group support needed to successfully track long-term goals.
+It is this need for a structured space that combines social support with tangible follow-through that Circle seeks to address by tackling the common frustrations that prevent people from fulfilling their aspirations.

+****

 #### Motivation

-The primary motivation behind Circle stems from the belief that social support and shared responsibility are powerful catalysts for personal achievement.
-We have observed that people are more likely to achieve their goals when:

-- They are part of a community that shares similar interests or purposes.

-- They feel accountable not only to themselves, but also to a support group.

-- They can tangibly see the progress they are making, which reinforces their confidence and commitment.
+The primary motivation for creating Circle stems from a deep conviction that social support and shared responsibility are incredibly powerful catalysts for personal achievement.
+We have found that people are much more likely to achieve their goals when they are part of a community with similar interests or purposes, when they feel accountable not only to themselves but also to a supportive group, and when they can tangibly see the progress they are making, which reinforces their confidence and commitment.

-- They have a place to celebrate small achievements and receive encouragement in difficult times.

-We want to build a tool that not only facilitates goal tracking, but also fosters human connection and collective empowerment, making the path to success a more rewarding and effective experience.
+Our goal is to build a tool that goes beyond simple goal tracking.
+We seek to foster human connection and collective empowerment, providing a space to celebrate small triumphs and receive encouragement in difficult moments, thus transforming the road to success into a more rewarding and effective experience for everyone.